 Prospective protocol waivers remain unacceptable.
-We would not expect you to bypass the eligibility process due to difficulties in assessing subjects and carrying out tests.
+The board would not expect applicants to bypass the eligibility process due to difficulties in assessing subjects and carrying out tests.
 Safety of patients remains a priority and they should not be included into a trial unless you can confirm they meet the inclusion and exclusion criteria.